Natural and Applied Sciences

 SCI 360 Sustainablity Issues

 Sustainability is one idea that shapes the past and future of the human race.
 The goal of this course is to allow students to develop a comprehensive worldview from which to evaluate current environmental issues and problems.
 Students will discuss concepts and data derived from the disciplines of ecology, biology, ethics, sociology, and politics and application of those concepts to sustainable development and the sociopolitical ramifications of environmental issues.
-Prerequisites LCC 230 and SCI 107.
+Prerequisites SCI 230 and SCI 107.
 Cr 3.

 SCI 365 Marine and Coastal Biology w/ Lab

 A field-based course examining three major coastal habitats: the rocky shore, the sand beach, and the salt marsh along with the interactions among the living organisms in the earth's oceans.
 The course will focus on the relationships between the different aquatic trophic levels.
 Topics include species systematics and adaptations, ecosystem structure, and the relationship between humans and the biological systems.
 Where possible, local field examples will be utilized to illustrate these points.
-Prerequisites: SCI 107 and LCC 230 or ESP 101.
+Prerequisites: SCI 107 and SCI 230 or ESP 101.
 Cr 4.

 SCI 398 Independent Study